frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/stories/city-glass.md

 speed of operations.
 They insist that ERPNext doesn't need any costly and complex hardware installation.
 They are using a normal Dell server which costs one-third of other servers like Microsoft Dynamics or Oracle E-Business suit.
-Even their ex-SAP users say "ERPNext system is better and easier" to use.
+Even their ex-SAP users say "ERPNext system is better and easier to use".
 They are happy with ERPNext and so are we.
 They are our first **donors**.

 ![](http://frappe.io/files/city_glass_logo.jpg)